MoonPoet/xaprb-src/content/blog/2005/find-missing-numbers-in-a-sequence-with-sql.md

 group by l.id, r.id;
 ```

 Of course, this is hardly, if at all, better.
-The `<` in the join condition makes the join essentially a `CROSS JOIN`, which is still an \\( O(n^2) \\) join.
+The `<` in the join condition makes the join essentially a `CROSS JOIN`, which is still an {{< math >}} O(n^2) {{< /math >}} join.
 Just to see how the query optimizer handles this, I ran it through both MySQL and Microsoft SQL server, and looked at the query plans.
 I filled the table with values up to 5000 (large enough that the DBMSs would create statistics on the index) and then made holes in the sequence as follows:

 | start | stop |
 |------:|-----:|